nigelrodrigues15/Stocs/README.md

 When searching specific companies, users can view similar companies in the industry/sector to gain a better understanding of the industry as well as potential competitors.
 The live stite may take a while to load as the app could be sleeping in heroku.

 ### Improved Dashboard
 Currently the dashboard only has saved stock companies, however, more information can be added including their prices and if they have increased or decreased.
+More information can be available.